PatrickKyei/exception/_posts/2021-08-11-interesting-conversation-starters.md

 17. Have you ever been on a blind date before?

-18. What is the first thing you think about when you wake up in the morning.
+18. What is the first thing you think about when you wake up in the morning?

-19. If your friend is sad what would you do to make them feel better.
+19. If your friend is sad what would you do to make them feel better?

 20. What is the silliest thing someone has ever said to you?